-Popular culture has a romantic notion that people with a terminal diagnosis should construct a bucket list – a list of goals to achieve before end of life.
-Movies like The Bucket List 2007, seem to feature cancer victims.
+Popular culture has a romantic notion that people with a terminal diagnosis should construct a bucket list – a list of goals to achieve before the end of life.
+Movies like The Bucket List (2007) seem to feature cancer victims.
 This is probably because persons with cancer often get a potentially life-ending diagnosis, followed by a period of improved health following treatment.

 I didn’t want to make a bucket list after my diagnosis, but my buddy John Wish was adamant: “You need a list of the things you’ve always dreamed of doing so you will make the best of the rest of your life.”
-I think John secretly believes that committing a list to paper is a form of therapeutic honesty, that leads to taking the whole affair with appropriate seriousness.
+I think John secretly believes that committing a list to paper is a form of therapeutic honesty, which leads to taking the whole affair with appropriate seriousness.
 I relented and wrote a bucket list, pictured below, sitting on the sofa with John.

 I hope you won’t fault me for adding Paris to my bucket list.
 Paris is the most visited city in the most visited country in the world.
-I have been influenced by francophile friends and family, and am interested in design, urban design, architecture art, and french culture.
+I have been influenced by francophile friends and family, and am interested in design, urban design, architecture, art, and french culture.
 And we still have air miles to use or lose.

 Fast forward to December 2014.
 Following my encouraging CT Scan — tumors slowly shrinking and no new tumors — Eddy had an epiphany.
 “Let’s go to Paris for St. Valentine’s Day!
 Think of it as a second honeymoon after 19 years of marriage.”

-“Sounds like a plan, let’s do it”, I replied.
+“Sounds like a plan, let’s do it,” I replied.

 After a couple of sessions with our counselor, Edward Shea, encouragement from friends, and special encouragement from our Paris blogger friend, Lisa Taylor Huff, we found ourselves at Charles De Gaulle airport on Feb 12, 2015.